erichedstrom/azure-mobile-apps-node-compatibility/README.md

 ### Invalid column name '__createdAt'

-The double underscore notation for createdAd, updatedAt, version and deleted columns have been removed.
+The double underscore notation for createdAt, updatedAt, version and deleted columns have been removed.
 You will need to update any column references manually.